Worcester Warriors: Rivalries

 Despite the big win for Rotherham at Millmoor, Worcester only lost one game until the two teams met again at Sixways in April, winning 12 league games and losing only away to Orrell.
-This ensured they kept in contact with Rotherham at the top of the table.
-The game at Sixways was the third last game of the season and, with the sides neck and neck in the league, the winner would almost certainly gain a place in The Premiership.
+That ensured they kept in contact with Rotherham at the top of the table.
+The game at Sixways was the third-last game of the season and, with the sides neck and neck in the league, the winner would almost certainly gain a place in the Premiership.
 Worcester had gone 20 games and 18 months since their last home loss, which was to Rotherham in September 2001.
-The game was the first Championship match to be broadcast live on Sky Sports and the game also saw the record attendance for a Championship game, with temporary stands constructed to ensure 5,700 fans could watch.
-Rotherham brought a 1,000 strong contingent, almost all of whom were sat in the North Stand at Sixways, in what was virtual segregation.
-The first half of the game was extremely tense, with Rotherham leading 9–3 at half time.
-However the second half saw Rotherham score two tries in 10 minutes which put the game out of Worcester's reach.
-Rotherham went on to win the game 21–9, which spark wild celebrations and a pitch invasion from the Rotherham fans.
+The game was the first Championship match to be broadcast live on Sky Sports and it also saw the record attendance for a Championship game, with temporary stands constructed to ensure that 5,700 fans could watch.
+Rotherham brought a 1,000-strong contingent, almost all of whom were seated in the North Stand at Sixways, in what was virtual segregation.
+The first half of the game was extremely tense, with Rotherham leading 9–3 at the break.
+However, the second half saw Rotherham score two tries in 10 minutes which put the game out of Worcester's reach.
+Rotherham went on to win the game 21–9, which sparked wild celebrations and a pitch invasion from the Rotherham fans.

-Rotherham are often considered as Worcester's rivals by those fans who watched Worcester before 2004.
-However, because Worcester's average attendances have more than doubled since then, a large percentage of the Worcester fan base, many of them newer supporters, see Gloucester as Worcester's main rivals.
-This is predominantly because of playing them regularly since gaining promotion to the Premiership in 2004, the geographical closeness of the two cities and various media sources citing the game as a derby.
+Rotherham were often considered as Worcester's rivals by fans who watched Worcester before 2004.
+However, because Worcester's average attendances more than doubled after that, a large percentage of the Worcester fan base, many of them newer supporters, saw Gloucester as Worcester's main rival.
+That was predominantly because of playing them regularly since gaining promotion to the Premiership in 2004, the geographical closeness of the two cities, and various media sources citing the game as a derby.